 EVR4026, Biotic Resources: An upper division Environmental studies majors course that examines people-resources using an ecosystem function-services-human well-being framework.

-I currently advise 6 graduate students and one postdoctoral fellow.
+I currently advise 5 graduate students and two postdoctoral fellows.
 Here are details on the students:

 Carissa Gervasi, Ph.D.
 Earth Systems Science.
 Multiple data sources to assess the decline of Jack Crevalle in South Florida: implications for the management of an undervalued fishery.

 Jordan Massie, Ph.D.
 Earth Systems Science.
 Response of Common Snook to hydrologic variation and extreme events in subtropical river: what driver their movement and distribution?